South Corsica: What to do and see in a week?

 - Families enjoy the calm, shallow waters of the range of Santa Giulia.

-- The beach of Palombaggia is known all over the world.
+- The beach of Palombaggia is known the world over.
 It is one of the most fashionable and chic beaches in the region.
-The beach has fine sand, turquoise waters, sandy beaches and pines parasols and large rocks.
+The beach has fine sand, turquoise waters, umbrella pines and large rocks.

-- Tamariccui beach: In the wake of PalombaggiaIt is also very beautiful and has a more family atmosphere.
+- Tamariccui beach: In the extension of Palombaggia, it is also very beautiful and the atmosphere is more family oriented.

-You can also go up to the Bastion of France and admire the panorama of the Gulf of Porto-Vecchio via its panoramic terrace (2).
+You can also go up to the Bastion de France and admire the panorama of the Gulf of Porto-Vecchio via its panoramic terrace (2).

 There are many places to have a drink on the terrace or in the garden. dinner in the old town or at the Marina.